Project 112: Transfer of Japanese technical information (1945–1946)

 Author Sheldon H. Harris researched the history of Japanese Biological warfare and the American cover-up extensively.
-Harris and other scholars found that U.S. intelligence authorities had seized the Japanese researchers' archive after the technical information was provided by Japan.
+Harris and other scholars found that U.S. intelligence authorities seized the Japanese researchers' archive after the technical information was provided by Japan.
 The information was transferred in an arrangement that exchanged keeping the information a secret and not pursuing war crimes charges.

 The arrangement with the United States concerning Japanese WMD research provided extensive Japanese technical information in exchange for not pursuing certain charges and also allowed Japan's government to deny knowledge of the use of these weapons by Japan's military in China during World War II.
 German scientists in Europe also skipped war crimes charges and went to work as U.S. employed intelligence agents and technical experts in an arrangement known as Operation Paperclip.

 The U.S. would not cooperate when the Soviet Union attempted to pursue war crimes charges against the Japanese.
 General Douglas MacArthur denied the U.S. Military had any captured records on Japan's military biological program.
 "The U.S. denial was absolutely misleading but technically correct as the Japanese records on biological warfare were then in the custody of U.S intelligence agencies rather than in possession of the military".
-A formerly top secret report by the U.S. War Department at the close of World War II, clearly stipulates that the United States exchanged Japan's military technical information on Biological Warfare experimentation against humans, plants, and animals in exchange for war crimes immunity.
+A formerly top secret report by the U.S. War Department at the close of World War II clearly stipulates that the United States exchanged Japan's military technical information on Biological Warfare experimentation against humans, plants, and animals in exchange for war crimes immunity.
 The War department notes that, "The voluntary imparting of this BW information may serve as a forerunner for obtaining much additional information in other fields of research."
 Armed with Nazi and Imperial Japanese biowarfare know-how, the United States government and its intelligence agencies began conducting widespread field testing of potential CBW capabilities on American cities, crops, and livestock.

 It is known that Japanese scientists were working at the direction of the Japan's military and intelligence agencies on advanced research projects of the United States including America's covert biomedical and biowarfare programs from the end of World War II through at least the 1960s.

 Congressional action and GAO investigation

-The U.S. General Accounting Office (GAO) in September 1994 found that between 1940 and 1974, DOD and other national security agencies studied "hundreds, perhaps thousands" of weapons tests and experiments involving large area coverage of hazardous substances.
+In September 1994, the U.S. General Accounting Office (GAO) found that DOD and other national security agencies studied "hundreds, perhaps thousands" of weapons tests and experiments involving large area coverage of hazardous substances between 1940 and 1974.
 The report states: